Acts 19:8-10

 Persistent, public teaching over time leads to widespread gospel saturation.

-8 He entered into the synagogue and spoke boldly for a period of three months, reasoning and persuading about the things concerning God’s Kingdom.
+8 Then Paul went into the synagogue and spoke boldly there for three months, arguing persuasively about the kingdom of God.

-10 This continued for two years, so that all those who lived in Asia heard the word of the Lord Jesus, both Jews and Greeks.
+10 This continued for two years, so that everyone who lived in the province of Asia, Jews and Greeks alike, heard the word of the Lord.

 Persistent, public teaching over time leads to widespread gospel saturation.